Sailor Moon SuperS

 The season began broadcasting on TV Asahi on March 4, 1995, and ended on March 2, 1996.
 It was licensed by Cloverway Inc. and produced by Optimum Productions for an English-language broadcast in North America in 2000–02.
 The series was broadcast on YTV in Canada and on Cartoon Network's Toonami programming block in the United States.
-It was the last season to be licensed by Cloverway and the last to be dubbed by Optimum.
+It was the last season to be licensed by Cloverway, the last to be dubbed by Optimum, and the last season to be aired in the United States.
 Edited VHSs and unedited DVDs of their adaptation were released by Pioneer Entertainment.
 Eventually, the season was re-licensed by Viz Media in 2014 for an updated English-language release, produced by Studiopolis.
 The first 18 episodes of the season were released as Part 1 on Blu-ray and DVD on April 24, 2018, and the other 19 episodes were released as "Part 2" on November 13, 2018.